evolution-job/EscapeWSSEAuthenticationBundle/README.md

             profile: "UsernameToken" #WSSE profile (WWW-Authenticate)
 ```

 ...that's it!
 Your "wsse_secured"-firewall is now secured via the (out-of-the-box) WSSE Authentication setup.
-You can now start calling your API endpoints: generate a X-WSSE header (Symfony\Component\Security\Core\Encoder\MessageDigestPasswordEncoder) and add it to your request (cUrl).
+You can now start calling your API endpoints: generate a X-WSSE header (Symfony\Component\PasswordHasher\Hasher\MessageDigestPasswordHasher) and add it to your request (cUrl).
 It is strongly recommended to have a read through the more advanced configuration below once you're up and running with the basics...

 ## Advanced configuration